Skip to main content

 Southeast Campus (Fargo)

-1. A student may be assigned to Essentia for two weeks.
-The student will have both in- and outpatients experience.
+1. A student may be assigned to Essentia for four weeks.
+The student will have both in and out-patient experience.

-2. A student may be assigned to Sanford Health for two weeks.
-The student will spend one week in the outpatient clinic and one week in the inpatient setting.
+2. A student may be assigned to Sanford Health for four weeks weeks.
+The student will spend two weeks in the outpatient clinic and two week in the inpatient setting.
 During the outpatient week, a student may be assigned to VA AM outpatient clinic.

 Northeast Campus (Grand Forks)

-Students on the Northeast Campus spend two weeks on their Neurology rotation at Altru Heath.
+Students on the Northeast Campus spend four weeks on their Neurology rotation at Altru Heath.
 They spend time with neurologists receiving both in and outpatient experience.

 Campus Clerkship Directors